pip-services/pip-services-docs/content/en/conceptual/faq/_index.md

 **Q: I like Pip.Services and would like to contribute.
 What can I do?**

 **A:** Oh, there are lots of things where you can help: writing and maintaining code, writing documentation and tutorials, supporting other developers or just spreading the word about the project.
 Any help is welcome and appreciated.
-Just send us a message and we’ll get you into the project.
+Just send us a message and we'll get you into the project.

-**Q: I haven’t found an answer to my question.
+**Q: I haven't found an answer to my question.
 What shall I do?**

 **A:** Ask your question on [stackoverflow](https://stackoverflow.com/) or send us a message, and we may add you question to this FAQ